 Fiberglass reinforced polymer (FRP) was widely adopted globally, but consulting engineers in the U.S. were risk averse to this “new technology.”
-The product was only approved in 30% of specifications, which meant they couldn’t even bid on most projects.
+The product, sold by Thompson Pipe Group and their competitor, was only approved in 30% of specifications, which meant they couldn’t even bid on most projects.
 The market needed education on the product, but their competitor was only doing a small amount of brand marketing.
-Thompson Pipe Group most effective tactic was a “lunch-and-learn” series conducted by the sales team that educated prospects about the product in a 1-to-1 fashion.
+Thompson Pipe Group’s most effective tactic was a “lunch-and-learn” series conducted by the sales team that educated prospects about the product in an inefficent 1-to-1 fashion.

-To steal market share not just from their direct competitor, but also from other pipe materials, we established Thompson Pipe Group as a thought leader in the industry through a series of articles and webinars – both backed by a media buy.
+To seize market share not just from their direct competitor but also from other pipe materials typically specified, we established Thompson Pipe Group as a thought leader in the industry through a series of articles and webinars, both backed by a media buy.
 The webinars included guest speakers from client companies who answered questions about their experiences with the product.

 Each webinar had between 300-600 registrants, which optimized the content of their previous 1-to-1 lunch-and-learns to a more effective 1-to-many model.
 Adoption via spec penetration increased from 30% to over 80% marketwide in less than 12 months — without adding any additional sales people.